weaveworks/profiles/README.md

 Install:
 - [x] Install a simple profile which contains a single Helm release artifact
 - [x] Install a simple profile which contains a raw yaml artifact (k8s object manifest)
-- [ ] Install a simple profile which contains another profile (single nesting)
+- [x] Install a simple profile which contains another profile (single nesting)
-- [ ] Install a profile which contains a mix of all artifact types
+- [x] Install a profile which contains a mix of all artifact types
-- [ ] Install a profile which contains nested profiles to depth N
+- [x] Install a profile which contains nested profiles to depth N
-- [ ] Install a profile with `pctl` in a gitops way (ie there is a PR involved, and nobody touches the cluster)
+- [x] Install a profile with `pctl` in a gitops way (ie there is a PR involved, and nobody touches the cluster)
 - [x] Install a profile which is listed in the catalog
-- [ ] Install a profile which is NOT listed in the catalog
+- [x] Install a profile which is NOT listed in the catalog
 - [ ] Install a private profile

 Configure:
 - [x] Configure a Helm release artifact installation
-- [x] Reconcile artifacts in case in-line values of a subscription are updated
-- [ ] Reconcile artifacts in case ConfigMap or Secrets values are updated defined by valuesFrom
 - [ ] Apply Kustomise patches
 - [ ] Configure different values across multiple artifacts

-Uninstall:
-- [ ] Uninstall a profile with `pctl` in a gitops way (ie there is a PR involved, and nobody touches the cluster)

 Update:
 - [ ] Discover when there is a newer version available